SeshaiHari/100-days-of-code/log.md

 AM: Did some more work on Twitter bot twit and the Positivity tweet bot

 PM: I got drunk!
-I geot drunk after trying to get the callback working for the LevelDB search queries.
+I got drunk after trying to get the callback working for the LevelDB search queries.

-The idea, is the twit bot searches random strings and quite often errors on a search string it has searched on previousley, I want to add the random search queries to the db so that the same query string isn't spammed repeatedly.
+The idea, is the twit bot searches random strings and quite often errors on a search string it has searched on previously, I want to add the random search queries to the db so that the same query string isn't spammed repeatedly.

 I watched som of What teh Flexbox with Wes Bos